wh-alice/mig_visualstudio/vs/reference/how-to--execute-an-xslt-transformation-from-the-xml-editor.md

 ---
-title: "How to: Execute an XSLT Transformation from the XML Editor" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Execute an XSLT Transformation from the XML Editor | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"